UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 ```

 Look at lib subfolder, there is  calc-dll.exp file.
 When LIB creates an import library, it also creates an export file.
 For more details see [Working with Import Libraries and Export Files]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id)
-Let’s knock off for a cuppa, I’m parched.
-But wait, we received a mail from our company.
+Let’s knock off for a cuppa :tea:, I’m parched.
+But wait, we received a mail :facepunch: from our company.
 We need add a data layer to persist our calculations.
 Oh my, extra modules, compilations, librarian and linker, oh no.
-Sounds like you're up shit creek without a paddle, mate.
-Instead of running around like a headless chicken, make a list of the things you need to have to solve the problem.
-Don't worry, a build system comes to our rescue.:smile:.
+Sounds like we're up shit creek without a paddle, mate.
+Instead of running around like a headless chicken, let's make a list of the things we need to have so that we can solve the problem.
+The most tedious and time-consuming part of our activity is a building process.
+So we require to do that in a more effective way.
+We crave for building automation tools.
+Let's find out, Google is your friend.
+Googling....
+Don't worry fellow, I found something.
+A build system comes to our rescue :muscle::smile::+1:.
 See next part of the tutorial- A build system.

 <!-- blank line -->
 <figure class="video_container">